bredele/artery/Readme.md

 ### Reusability

-Artery makes easy to reuse small components or apps like express do with middlewares.
+Artery makes easy to reuse small modules or apps like express do with middlewares.

  > Think of the chat app in Gmail.